-This April 1991 article in The Goldfinch compares the population of Iowa to a big salad bowl - where people vary in their common interests, ways of life, traditions, etc. The article looks at Iowa's ethnic roots, from American Indians who first inhabited the land to European settlers to immigrants from Central and South America.
+This April 1991 article in The Goldfinch compares the population of Iowa to a big salad bowl - where people vary in their common interests, ways of life, traditions, etc. The article looks at Iowa's ethnic roots, from American Indians who first inhabited the land to European settlers to migrants from Central and South America.

 - 1 Give each student a copy of the "salad bowl" activity worksheet.
 Also provide them with colored pencils, crayons or markers so they can work on the worksheet as they read The Goldfinch article. - 2 Read background information about the article.
-What is meant by lowa as a "salad bowl?" - 3 Tell students they will create their own "salad bowl" of lowa as they listen to the text.
-As students identify different immigrant stories to lowa from the article, they will recognize this by adding salad items to the bowl. - 4 Read aloud the article.
-Give each student a copy or project it for students to view. - Once students have finished their "salad bowl" worksheets, discuss who came to lowa and why.
-Have students discuss the groups they identified from the article and how they created their salad bowl.
+What is meant by Iowa as a "salad bowl?" - 3 Tell students they will creating their own "salad bowl" of Iowa as they listen to the text.
+As they identify different groups of people in the article, they will draw a corresponding symbol to represent a group of people. - 4 Read aloud the article.
+Give each student a copy or project it. - 5 Once students have finished their "salad bowl" worksheets, discuss who came to lowa and why.
+Have students discuss the groups they identified from the article and how they represented these groups in their salad.